minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 #### 3.5.1.
 Description and Priority

-- **Description:** This is a feature that allows managers to create or remove student/teacher accounts.
+- **Description:** This is a feature that allows managers to create or remove teacher accounts.
+Also allows teachers to create or remove student accounts.
 - **Priority level:** High.

 #### 3.5.2.
 Stimulus/Response Sequences